25+ Incredible Things to Do in Arlington VA for All Ages

 Mount Vernon Trail

-This popular jogging and walking trail winds its way along the Potomac from first President of the United States George Washington’s home, Mount Vernon, into Alexandria, with a bird sanctuary providing great opportunities to view wildlife and idyllic scenes.
+This popular jogging and walking trail winds its way along the Potomac from the first President of the United States, George Washington’s home, Mount Vernon, into Alexandria, with a bird sanctuary providing great opportunities to view wildlife and idyllic scenes.

 On a sunny day, it’s the perfect stretch of land to relax with a picnic, play some bocce ball or take a run with the dog.